There’s no such thing as a small portion of paella, so what do you do when you’ve cooked for six but only two of you are eating?

 Tip: take the seafood out before you reheat the paella

-The seafood in paella is really hard to reheat without overcooking it.
-Overcooked seafood is rubbery, chewy, and tasteless.
+The seafood in paella is really hard to reheat without overcooking it, and overcooked seafood is rubbery, chewy, and tasteless.

-To get around this, I suggest taking any seafood out of your paella before reheating it.
+To get around this, I suggest taking any seafood out of your paella, reheating the rice, and stirring the seafood in near the end.
+The heat from the rice will warm the seafood up quickly.

 Related: How To Reheat Jambalaya